hcls-solutions/claims-data-activator/README.md

 - `extraction_confidence_threshold` - threshold to mark documents for HITL as *Needs Review*.
 Compared with the *calculated average* confidence score across all document  labels.
 - `field_extraction_confidence_threshold` - threshold to mark documents for HITL as *Needs Review*.
 Compared with the *minimum* confidence score across all document labels.
 - `classification_confidence_threshold` - threshold to pass Classification step.
 When the confidence score as returned by the Classifier is less, the default behavior is determined by the `classification_default_class` setting.
-If the settings is "None" or non-existing document type, document remain `Unclassified`.
+If the settings is "None" or non-existing document type, document remain *Unclassified*.
 - `classification_default_class` - the default behavior for the unclassified forms (or when classifier is not configured).
 Needs to be a valid  name of the document type, as configured in the `document_types_config`.

 ## Cross-Project Setup
-If later (not within initialization step provided DOCAI_PROJECT_ID) you want to enable cross project access, following steps need to be done manually.
-Otherwise they are part of terraform execution and done for you.
+If you want to enable cross project access, following steps need to be done manually.

 Limitations: Two projects need to be within the same ORG.
 For further reference, lets define the two projects: